Programme | 5-6 may 2026

 Bengt Jacobson, Professor and Group Leader Vehicle Dynamics, Chalmers University of Technology

-15:50 Validation Strategies for Next-Generation Electric and Autonomous Vehicles
+15:50 Strategic Validation Frameworks for Electric and Autonomous Commercial Fleets

 16:30 Moderator’s closing remarks and close of conference